tytydraco/yessleep/out/I_found_a_scientists_old_journal_His_test_subject_wants_it_back.md

 I looked downstairs.
 Three dead bodies, who I couldn't even tell apart were lying on the ground.
 All of them were covered in a black, inky substance.
 I just went to the bathroom and threw up.
 I'm not sure if I should be glad I survived or not.
 My new friend is a monster.
 My family is dead.
 I don't even know if I should call the police or not, since I don't know if I'll get involved with even more creepy science stuff.

 I am terrified of monsters now.
 I want nothing to do with them.
+Also, Dave stole my dad's stuff.